pyflosic/pyflosic/INSTALL.md

 $ cd pyflosic/
 $ source init_venv.sh
 ```
-After the installation, you enter a virtual environment, where you have access to
+After the installation, you enter a virtual environment where you have access to
 the installed packages, while packages installed outside the environment remain unaffected.

 Deactivate the environment: